 They must also have an understanding of general pathology including the principles of immunology and microbiology in relation to surgical practice.

-The ECS surgeon must be trained in the economics of health care, in the assessment of research methods and scientific publications and be given the option of research in a clinical and relevant field of further training in another related specialty.
+The OG surgeon must be trained in the economics of health care, in the assessment of research methods and scientific publications and be given the option of research in a clinical and relevant field of further training in another related specialty.

 Lars Bo Svendsen Wolfgang Feil